Business Writing Course: Masterclass

 Delivery style

-You will learn through a variety of methods including open discussions, group exercises and individual response to mini quizzes.
+You will learn through a variety of methods including open discussions, group exercises and individual written responses throughout the day.

 Materials

-A course workbook containing instructions, and best practice examples and exercises is provided electronically.
+A course workbook containing instructions, and best practice examples and exercises is provided electronically using Dropbox.